tsantor/cookiecutter-django/README-FORK.md

 ```
 You'll be prompted for some values.
 Provide them, then a Django project will be created for you.

-## Production Deployment via Docker

-Create the following DNS records:

-- domain.com
-- traefik.domain.com
-- flower.domain.com (if opted for celery)
-- prometheus.domain.com (if opted for prometheus)
-- grafana.domain.com (if opted for grafana)

-- On local machine run, `make rsync_to_prod`
-- On production, run `make nginx_htaccess` - this
-- On production, run `make traefik_htaccess`
-- On production, run `make deploy_prod`

 ## TODO
 - Need to make work with frontend pipelines other than Gulp
 - Move `api` to a package or packages